peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 * `MediaTypeBuilder SetTopLevelType​(java.lang.String str)`<br>
  Sets this media type's top-level type.
 * `MediaType ToMediaType()`<br>
- Converts this builder to an immutable media type object.
 * `java.lang.String toString() MediaType.toString`<br>
- Converts this object to a text string of the media type it represents, in the same form as MediaType.toString .
+ Converts this object to a text string of the media type it represents, in the same form as MediaType.toString.

 ## Constructors